MultiGridBarrier 0.9.0

 maxit=10000,

-tol=eps(T)) where {T,Mat}
+printlog) where {T,Mat}

-Damped Newton iteration for minimizing a function.
+Damped Newton iteration for unconstrained minimization of a differentiable function.

 F0